Beaver: Taxonomy

+Carl Linnaeus coined the genus name Castor as well as the specific (species) epithet fiber for the Eurasian species.
+German zoologist Heinrich Kuhl coined C. canadensis in 1820.
+Many scientists considered both names synonymous for one same species until the 1970s, when chromosomal evidence became available confirming both as separate where the Eurasian has 48 chromosomes, while the North American has 40.
+The difference in chromosome numbers prevents them from interbreeding.
+Twenty-five subspecies have been classified for C. canadensis, and nine have been classified for C. fiber.

 There are two extant species: the North American beaver (Castor canadensis) and the Eurasian beaver (C. fiber).
 The Eurasian beaver is slightly longer and has a more lengthened skull, triangular nasal cavities (as opposed to the square ones of the North American species), a lighter fur color, and a narrower tail.

-Carl Linnaeus coined the genus Castor in 1758; he also coined the specific (species) epithet fiber.
-German zoologist Heinrich Kuhl coined C. canadensis in 1820.
-However, they were not confirmed to be separate species until the 1970s when chromosomal evidence became available.
-(The Eurasian has 48 chromosomes, while the North American has 40.)
-Prior to that, many considered them the same species.
-The difference in chromosome numbers prevents them from interbreeding.
-25 subspecies have been classified for C. canadensis, and nine have been classified for C. fiber.